In the Immutability section, when we called the

 What practical benefits do we get from pure functions?
 They are useful to us in many ways such as:

-In the next couple of sections, we’ll dig deeper into how pure functions enable us to create elegant solutions to larger problems through composition and why it’s easier to test them.
+In the next couple of sections, we’ll dig deeper into how pure functions enable us to create elegant solutions to large problems through composition and why it’s easier to test them.